GitHub Landing Page

 As originally implemented, you could share with users who hold CAMS accounts.
 Now that CAMS has been deprecated, we will normally need a staff or faculty member to sponsor an MIT account, if you need to add an external collaborator.

 - How can I sponsor a community member or colleague for an MIT Kerberos account?

 - [What is a Touchstone Collaboration Account?]

 - Log in using a Touchstone Collaboration Account

 - Github Accounts After Graduation or Leaving MIT

-The repository address for SSH will be of the pattern:
+The repository address for SSH (to clone over ssh) will be of the pattern:

-If you use SSH, you need to generate SSH keys and add them to your account.
+If you use SSH, you need to generate SSH keys and add them to your account (it does not accept your kerberos password).
 See Generating SSH keys, but be aware that steps 3 and 4 connect to the public GitHub.com site.
 You will want to adapt those steps, to connect to MIT's github.mit.edu site.

 See GitHub's documentation at: https://developer.github.com/v3/enterprise/